-Usually Character Dice need to be fielded or in the Field Zone to use their character card's text.
-Character Dice that reduce their own purchase cost or fielding cost are an exception to this (sometimes they'll even be free to purchase or field), so you won't need a copy in the Field Zone to reduce the energy you pay to purchase or field those dice.
+Usually Character Dice need to be fielded or in the Field Zone to use their game text.
+Character Dice that field themselves for free are an exception to this, so you won't need a copy in the Field Zone to field a second copy of the die for free.